Mexican relatives of 6 killed in Harvey say they can't cross border

 "The government, knowing that this storm was coming so strong, should have evacuated from the start," said Mayra Cepeda Ramirez, great aunt to four children drowned inside the van with their grandparents.
 Their father survived.

-Related: Family Describes Horror of Harvey Flood That Swept Away Six in Van
+Related: Family Describes Horror of Flood That Swept Away Six in Van

 They said they were frustrated by their inability to be with relatives north of the border because they had not been granted visas.